ministryofjustice/opg-reports/README.md

 ## Automated

-To make this process as simple as we can, we have included a [bash script](./scripts/fork.sh) that automates the forking process with sensible defaults.
+To make this process as simple as we can, we have included a [bash script](./scripts/fork.sh) that should be run after you have forked the original repository to update the settings.

-Run this by calling from the root of this repository:
+Run this by calling from the root of the forked repository:

 ```bash
 ./scripts/fork.sh